emmaclarem/ok-bloomer/README.md

 - [ ] Do futher research into the content to improve the site copy and make it more personal and engaging
 - [ ] Add an 'active' class to the current page to aid with visual navigation
 - [ ] Fix primary buttons on the homepage (currently doing some weird things when tabbing through)
+- [ ] Fix mobile nav so it doesn't briefly pop out when screen shrinks